imperialnolini/photoplate/README.md

   be fine.

 - *label*: String.
 LaTeX-internal label for the table.
-Can use it for cross referencing.
+Can use it for cross referencing (e.g., with the hyperref package).

-## Additional notes
+## Wrapping up

-Note this function was made with the intention to use it only for stargazer::stargazer() calls on regression models, though the stargazer::stargazer() function can do more than only format estimated models.
+This function was made with the intention to use it only for stargazer::stargazer() calls on regression models, though the stargazer::stargazer() function can do more than only format estimated models.